-Did you know that May is National Walking Month!
-Whether it is a walk in the park, or hike in the hills, enjoy the health benefits of walking and make every step count!
+May is National Walking Month, so whether it is a walk in the park, or hike in the hills, enjoy the health benefits of walking and make every step count!

 According to the NHS, “Regular walking has been shown to reduce the risk of chronic illnesses, such as heart disease, type 2 diabetes, asthma, stroke and some cancers.”